apache/druid/docs/querying/caching.md

 To avoid returning stale results, Druid invalidates the cache the moment any underlying data changes for both types of cache.

-Druid can store cache data the local JVM heap or in an external distributed key/value store.
+Druid can store cache data on the local JVM heap or in an external distributed key/value store.
 The default is a local cache based upon [Caffeine](https://github.com/ben-manes/caffeine).
 Maximum cache storage defaults to the minimum value of 1 GiB or the ten percent of the maximum runtime memory for the JVM with no cache expiration.
 See [Cache configuration](../configuration/index.md#cache-configuration) for information on how to configure cache storage.

 ### Per-segment caching